tyfolino/spr24-susc-lecture/docs/git-and-github-theory.md

 ---

+> Version control is the practice of tracking and managing changes to software code.

+---

+## Git
-# Basics of version control
+- Git: version control system
+    - tracks changes to code over time
+    - enables recall of specific versions
+- Makes it easier for developers to work together
+    - Lets users create *branches* to work independently and then *merge* the changes back into the main code
+    - Each developer has a local copy of the code

+---

+### Git basics

 1) Add file(s) to a staging area.
-`git add myfile.py`
+`git add somefile.py`
-2) Write changes to a local repository.
+2) Save changes to a *local* repository.
-`git commit -m "made some changes"`
+`git commit -m "Made some awesome changes!"`
 3) (Opt.)
-Push changes to *remote* repository.
+Upload changes to *remote* repository.
-`git push -u origin main`

-Note: while it's good to know these commands, we will use a GUI to make it easier.
+`git push`

 ---